 The District provides the System with accounting, treasury, and other administrative services, which are reimbursed by the System on a monthly basis.
-Total reimbursements in 2017 and 2016 were \$1,049 and \$907 respectively.
+Total reimbursements in fiscal years 2018 and 2017 were \$1,013 and \$1,049 respectively.

 Schedule of Changes in Employer's Net Pension Liability (in thousands):